rralph21/Vitug_Ralph_ISD_Assignment_1/README.md

 ## Observer Pattern
 In Assignment 3, Observer Pattern is used to create a communication link between Subject (BankAccount) and Client (Observer).
 When an important activity happens to a bank account, the client is notified.

+## Event-Driven Programming Paradigm

+In Assignment 3, Event-Driven Programming paradigm is used by reacting to user actions through a network of connected signals and slots.
+Insteat of executing code in a fixed sequence, the program waits for events, such as button clicks, text changes or table selections, and responds by calling the appropriate handler methods.